tedtieken/django-asset-convoy/README.md

-This code works but, man some of it is ugly.

 Rationale:
 ---------
 ```django-asset-convoy``` makes static asset best practices nearly effortless without changing your current workflow.
 Your files are processed for you when you run collectstatic, and the template tags to access your processed files are easy to use.